 I’m currently taking a directed study in the education department.
 The course is called Multicultural Literature.
 Amongst other elements, the major focus in the course is the representation of people of color (POC) in children’s picture books.
 As a Zimbabwean and member of the African diaspora, it has been important for me to hone in on the representation of Africa and African characters for my course assignments.
 Reflecting on my own childhood experience of finding representation in books while I was growing up, I knew finding such books would be a challenge.

 Throughout my schooling, I’ve attended predominantly white institutions where I was the only POC in the majority of my classes.
 The books that I had access to were as lacking in diversity as my classes were.
 I was fortunate that my parents made a conscious effort to get books with African/African American characters and themes in so that I could find myself in literature.
-One of my favourite books used to be Nappy Hair by Carolivia Herron.
-The beautiful dark skinned girl with a giant afro on the cover always made me smile.
+One of my favorite books used to be Nappy Hair by Carolivia Herron.
+The beautiful dark-skinned girl with a giant afro on the cover always made me smile.
 I used to also love Mufaro’s Beautiful Daughters by John Steptoe.
-It is a lovely Afro-centric spin on, “Princess and the Frog”, the western fairytale which most kids learn.
+It is a lovely Afro-centric spin on “Princess and the Frog," the western fairytale that most kids learn.

-I’ve spent time searching online for children’sbooks with African representation.
+I’ve spent time searching online for children's books with African representation.
 I’ve used several different databases and academic search engines and have come up with between 15 and 20 books.
-These are books which have been published with in the past 10 years in the U.S. This is a tiny amount compared to the thousands of children’s books that are published in the U.S. every year.
-After having read some of these children’sbooks for my course, I’ve begun to notice a lot of similarities amongst them.
+These are books that have been published in the past 10 years in the U.S. This is a tiny amount compared to the thousands of children’s books that are published in the U.S. every year.
+After having read some of these children's books for my course, I’ve begun to notice a lot of similarities amongst them.
 Many of the books are African folklore and bedtime stories.
-They often times teach morals.
+They oftentimes teach morals.
 A lot of them use Africa in a historical context and refer to it in association with slavery.

 But in thinking about the books that I read while growing up and the books that I’ve researched, I keep asking myself: